legluondunet/MyLittleLutrisScripts/X-Files - The Game/README.md

-# X-Files - The Game - CD + Windows 98
+# X-Files - The Game - CD + Windows 95
 ### Description:
 Play "The X-Files Game" 7 CD edition on Linux!
 ### Technical notes:
-- Using Dosbox Pure Unleashed with a ready to use Windows 98 SE install
+- Using Dosbox Pure Unleashed with a ready to use Windows 95 OSR 2.5 install
-- Once Windows 98 started, go to "My Computer", CD Drive and install the game
+- Once Windows 95 started, go to "My Computer", CD Drive and install the game
 - Press "CTRL+F12" to show Dosbox Pure Unleashed menu and change CD
 ### Credits:
 - Dosbox Pure Unleashed: https://github.com/schellingb/dosbox-pure-unleashed